 For all of you soapers who make cold (or hot) process soap in your kitchens regularly: You.
 Are.
 Amazing.
 And dedicated.
 I’m impressed.

-This melt and pour chamomile shea butter soap recipe takes just a few minutes to make, a few hours to set up, and is ready to use as soon as you unmold it.
+This melt and pour chamomile shea butter soap recipe is one that I’ve been making regularly here.
+It’s lovely.
+It takes just a few minutes to make, a few hours to set up, and is ready to use as soon as you unmold it.

-This Chamomile Shea Butter Soap recipe is quickly becoming a family favorite (OK, so it’s MY favorite.
+This Chamomile Shea Butter Soap recipe is quickly becoming a family favorite (OK, it’s MY favorite.
 I’m not even sure my family gives a goat’s bum about the different types of soap I make.
 All they care about is if it suds.)

 But this soap is ultra-gentle and moisturizing, and looks sweet, rustic, and pretty.
 Even if you’ve never made a single bar of soap in your life, you can make this!